 - (a) The firearm shall be of good quality and workmanship and approved by the Department. - (b) The purchase of the firearm and ammunition shall be the responsibility of the officer. - (c) The firearm shall be carried concealed at all times and in such a manner as to prevent unintentional cocking, discharge or loss of physical control. - (d) It will be the responsibility of the officer to submit the firearm to the Rangemaster for inspection prior to being carried.
-Thereafter the firearm shall be subject to periodic inspection by the Rangemaster.
-Prior to carrying any off-duty firearm, the officer shall demonstrate to the Rangemaster that he/she is proficient in handling and firing the firearm and that it will be carried in a safe manner. - (e) The officer will successfully qualify under range supervision prior to carrying and thereafter will qualify in accordance with the department qualification schedule.
+Thereafter the firearm shall be subject to periodic inspection by the Rangemaster and expected to be maintained per the manufactures directives, such as recalls and part replacement.
+Prior to carrying any off-duty firearm, the officer shall demonstrate to the Rangemaster that he/she is proficient in handling and firing the firearm and that it will be carried in a safe manner. - (e) The officer will successfully qualify under range supervision prior to carrying.
 Officers must demonstrate proficiency, safe handling, and that the firearm functions properly.

-- (f) A complete description of the firearm shall be contained on the qualification record approved by the Rangemaster. - (g) If any member desires to use more than one firearm while off-duty, he/she may do so, as long as the officer meets all the requirements set forth in this policy for each firearm used. - (h) Officers shall only carry department authorized ammunition. - (i) When armed, whether on- or off-duty, officers shall carry their badge and department identification.
+- (f) A complete description of the firearm shall be contained on the qualification record approved by the Rangemaster. - (g) If any member desires to use more than one firearm while off-duty, he/she may do so, as long as the officer meets all the requirements set forth in this policy for each firearm used. - (h) Ammunition carried should meet FBI ballistic standard expectations. - (i) When armed, whether on- or off-duty, officers shall carry their badge and department identification. - (j) Off-duty firearms should not be carried as a primary weapon during regular duty functions or assignments, such as FTO, compliance checks, or conducting police duties within our jurisdiction.